 About Solo distributions of Istio

 The Solo distribution of Istio is a hardened Istio enterprise image, which maintains n-4 support for CVEs and other security fixes.
 The image support timeline is longer than the community Istio support timeline, which provides n-1 support with an additional 6 weeks of extended time to upgrade the n-2 version to n-1.
-Based on a cadence of 1 release every 3 months, Gloo Mesh Enterprise’s n-4 support provides an extra 9 months to run the hardened Istio version of your choice, compared to an open source strategy that also lacks enterprise support.
+Based on a cadence of 1 release every 3 months, Gloo Mesh (Gloo Platform APIs)’s n-4 support provides an extra 9 months to run the hardened Istio version of your choice, compared to an open source strategy that also lacks enterprise support.
 Note that all backported functionality is available in the upstream community Istio, as there are no forked capabilities from community Istio.

 The following image provides an overview of how Solo engineers harden the base Istio image release.